bihealth/sodar-core/docs/source/dev_project_app.rst

 objects are expected to be split between search categories, of which there can be one or multiple.
 This is useful where e.g. the same type of HTML list isn't suitable for all returnable types.
 If only returning one type of data, you can use e.g. ``all`` as your only category.
-Example of a return data:
+Example of a return table with two columns and one row:

 .. code-block:: python

-    from projectroles.plugins import PluginSearchResult
+    from projectroles.plugins import (
+        PluginSearchResult, PluginSearchResultColumn, PluginSearchResultCell
+    )
     # ...
     return [
         PluginSearchResult(
-            category='all',  # Category ID to be used in your search template title='List title',  # Title of the result set search_types=[],  # Object types included in this category items=[],  # List or QuerySet of objects returned by search )
+            category='all',  # Category ID to be used in your search template title='List title',  # Title of the result set search_types=[],  # Object types included in this category columns=[  # List of column specifictations for the results table PluginSearchResultColumn(title='First field'),
+                PluginSearchResultColumn(title='Second field'),
+            ],
+            rows=[  # List of row specifications, each row is a list of cells [
+                    PluginSearchResultCell(value='Result name'),
+                    PluginSearchResultCell(value='Result description')
+                ],
+            ],
+        )
     ]